 The company's businesses are Avionics & Controls, Sensors & Systems, and Advanced Materials.
-Avionics & Controls focuses on integrated cockpit systems, technology interface systems for commercial and military aircraft, and similar devices for land- and sea-based military vehicles, secure communication systems, military audio and data products, embedded communication intercept receivers, specialized medical equipment and other industrial applications.
+Avionics & Controls, about 38% of sales, focuses on integrated cockpit systems, technology interface systems for commercial and military aircraft, and similar devices for land- and sea-based military vehicles, secure communication systems, military audio and data products, embedded communication intercept receivers, specialized medical equipment and other industrial applications.

-Sensors & Systems includes operations that produce high-precision temperature and pressure sensors, electrical power switching, electrical interconnection systems, and other related systems principally for aerospace and defense customers.
-Advanced Materials focuses on thermally engineered components for critical aerospace applications, high-performance elastomer products used in a wide range of commercial aerospace and military applications, and combustible ordnance and warfare countermeasure devices.
+Sensors & Systems, also about 38% of sales, includes operations that produce high-precision temperature and pressure sensors, electrical power switching, electrical interconnection systems, and other related systems principally for aerospace and defense customers.
+Advanced Materials, about a quarter of sales, focuses on thermally engineered components for critical aerospace applications, high-performance elastomer products used in a wide range of commercial aerospace and military applications, and combustible ordnance and warfare countermeasure devices.
 All segments include sales to domestic, international, defense and commercial customers.

 About 80% of revenue comes from the aerospace and defense markets.

-Esterline has manufacturing facilities located in Canada, China, the Dominican Republic, France, Japan, Germany, India, Mexico, Morocco, the UK, and the US, and sales and service operations in Brazil, China, Singapore, and the US.
-In 2013 the US accounted for 51% of the company's revenues.
+Esterline has manufacturing facilities in Canada, China, the Dominican Republic, France, Japan, Germany, India, Mexico, Morocco, the UK, and the US, and sales and service operations in Brazil, China, Singapore, and the US.
+In 2014 the US accounted for 47% of the company's revenues.

 Sales and Marketing